 - Process: Process is goal-oriented, timely, transparent and predictable; timelines and parameters are clearly defined.

-- Framework: The decision-making process is grounded in the historical context of an issue and guided by agreed-upon assumptions that are agreed-upon in the current instance.
+- Framework: The decision-making process is grounded in the historical context and current information of an issue and guided by agreed-upon assumptions that are agreed-upon in the current instance.

 In applying these principles, it is important to consider that consultation may engage different levels of university organization, with some initiatives engaging all levels, others a subset.
 Levels to consider include school, campus, and university.
 For faculty, these levels are respectively departments and/or graduate groups and school executive committees; the Academic Senate (which can also include school executive committees); and the systemwide Senate.
 It is also important to note that governance structures and consultation pathways may change with the stage of an initiative - development and review vs. implementation vs. maintenance vs. sunset.